footworkjs/footwork-documentation/docs/collection-usage.md

 ```

 !!!
 Tip
-    Normally you would include the template of a component using RequireJS or some other script loader rather then placing it inline as shown here.
+    Normally you would include the template of a component using RequireJS or some other script loader rather than placing it inline as shown here.

     See also: [Registering a Component Location](component-registration.md#register-a-location).